Special thanks to all who helped with the installation of the new playground equipment including:

 Frothingham Park is a memorial to Louis Adams Frothingham, who served in the U.S. House of Representatives from 1921 to 1928.
 It was dedicated to the town of Easton on September 27, 1930 by his wife, Mary Ames Frothingham.
 The park, which has become a landmark in North Easton, includes a baseball field named after the park’s executive director Robert J. “Buddy” Wooster.
 It also boasts a basketball court, playground and tennis courts.
 It is free and open to the public.
 From throwing down a blanket and enjoying a nice picnic to catching a Shoveltown Baseball game, Frothingham Park has a little of everything to offer the community.

-All header Photos by Kristopher J Ventresco except winter (Scott Pearson) and children in park
+All header Photos by Kristopher J Ventresco except winter and playground equipment (Scott Pearson)

 Frothingham Park, Park Street, Easton, MA Directions & Map